NotPerr/FlavorFinder/README.md

-# FlavorFinder
+# Receita Boa

-FlavorFinder is a web application that allows users to search for recipes and save their favorite recipes to a personalized favorite list.
+Receita Boa is a web application that allows users to search for recipes and save their favorite recipes to a personalized favorite list.

 ## Table of contents